Extreme Job

-Extreme Job (Korean: 극한직업) is a 2019 South Korean action comedy film directed by Lee Byeong-heon, starring Ryu Seung-ryong, Lee Hanee, Jin Seon-kyu, Lee Dong-hwi and Gong Myung.
+Extreme Job (Korean: 극한직업) is a 2019 South Korean action comedy film directed by Lee Byeong-heon and written by Bae Se-young.
+It follows a police narcotics unit that runs a fried chicken restaurant as an undercover front for their investigation.
+It stars Ryu Seung-ryong, Lee Hanee, Jin Seon-kyu, Lee Dong-hwi and Gong Myung.
 The film was released on January 23, 2019.

 The film has become a major box office success in South Korea, grossing ₩91.5 billion (US$81.6 million) on a production budget of ₩6.5 billion (US$5.8 million) and surpassing 10 million ticket sales in just 15 days.

 As of June 2022, Extreme Job is the highest-grossing film and the second most viewed film in South Korean film history.

 Plot

-After failing their latest mission, a group of young narcotics detectives led by squad chief Go is offered one last chance to save their career.
-They should carry out undercover surveillance of an international drug gang.
+After failing their latest mission, a group of young narcotics detectives led by squad chief Go are offered one last chance to save their career.
+They should carry out an undercover surveillance of an international drug gang.
 Their stakeout location is a chicken restaurant.
-Things seem to work, but Ko is informed that the restaurant will soon go out of business.
-Ko and his colleagues decide to purchase the restaurant, still planning to use it for their undercover operation.
-However, a rib marinade they have to improvise for a sticky chicken becomes an instant hit, and their chicken restaurant becomes famous for its food.
+Things seem to work, but Go is informed that the restaurant will soon go out of business.
+Go and his colleagues decide to purchase the restaurant, still planning to use it for their undercover operation.
+However, a rib marinade they have to improvise for a sticky chicken recipe becomes an instant hit, and their chicken restaurant becomes famous for its food.